Morse code: Maritime flash telegraphy and radio telegraphy

 Radiotelegraphy using Morse code was vital during World War II, especially in carrying messages between the warships and the naval bases of the belligerents.
 Long-range ship-to-ship communication was by radio telegraphy, using encrypted messages because the voice radio systems on ships then were quite limited in both their range and their security.
-Radiotelegraphy was also extensively used by warplanes, especially by long-range patrol planes that were sent out by those navies to scout for enemy warships, cargo ships, and troop ships.
+Radiotelegraphy was also extensively used by warplanes, especially by long-range patrol planes that were sent out by navies to scout for enemy warships, cargo ships, and troop ships.

 Morse code was used as an international standard for maritime distress until 1999 when it was replaced by the Global Maritime Distress and Safety System.
-When the French Navy ceased using Morse code on January 31, 1997, the final message transmitted was "Calling all.
-This is our last cry before our eternal silence."
+When the French Navy ceased using Morse code on 31 January 1997, the final message transmitted was "Calling all.
+This is our last call before our eternal silence."

 Demise of commercial telegraphy

-In the United States the final commercial Morse code transmission was on July 12, 1999, signing off with Samuel Morse's original 1844 message, What hath God wrought, and the prosign S̅K̅ ("end of contact").
+In the United States the final commercial Morse code transmission was on 12 July 1999, signing off with Samuel Morse's original 1844 message, What hath God wrought, and the prosign S̅K̅ ("end of contact").

 As of 2015, the United States Air Force still trains ten people a year in Morse.

 The United States Coast Guard has ceased all use of Morse code on the radio, and no longer monitors any radio frequencies for Morse code transmissions, including the international medium frequency (MF) distress frequency of 500 kHz.
 However, the Federal Communications Commission still grants commercial radiotelegraph operator licenses to applicants who pass its code and written tests.
 Licensees have reactivated the old California coastal Morse station KPH and regularly transmit from the site under either this call sign or as KSM.
 Similarly, a few U.S. museum ship stations are operated by Morse enthusiasts.